Zafer Airport

-Zafer Airport (IATA: KZR, ICAO: LTBZ) (Zafer Havalimanı) is an international regional airport that serves the cities of Kütahya, Afyonkarahisar and Uşak.
-The airport has opened on 25 November 2012.
+Zafer Airport (IATA: KZR, ICAO: LTBZ) (Zafer Havalimanı) is an international regional airport that serves the cities of Kütahya, Afyonkarahisar and Uşak in Turkey.
+The airport opened on 25 November 2012.

 Location

 Zafer Airport is located in the Kuyucak village of Altıntaş district 41 km south-southeast of Kütahya.
 It is 59 km away from Afyonkarahisar, 103 km to Uşak and 113 km to Eskişehir.
 Despite serving multiple districts, some have criticized the airport's location.

 Facilities

 The airport's groundbreaking took place on 22 April 2011.
 As Turkey's first regional airport, it was constructed by IC İçtaş Construction Company in 18 months and financed in the build–operate–transfer form.
 It cost ₺155 million (approx. US$91 million) and will be operated until 2044 by the IC Holding.
 The facility with a total covered area of 27000 m2 is built on 370 ha land.

 Terminal

 The only one terminal building of 17600 m2 covered area is designed for domestic as well as for international passenger service.
 The building has 19 check-in counters and four gates.
 International passengers are handled at eight border checkpoints.
 There are four baggage carousels at the arrival hall.
 Zafer airport's annual capacity is planned to be two million passengers.
 The parking lot is capable of holding 87 cars and eight busses.